panashemahachi/docs/Maker.md

 Security Parameters
 ---------------------------------------

-The Dai Credit System has multiple Security Parameters (also called Security Parameters).
+The Dai Credit System has multiple Security Parameters (also called Solvency Parameters).
 These parameters are controlled by the governance system, which is ultimately controlled by the MKR token.

-**Stability fee**

-The stability fee is a fee paid by every CDP.
-It is defined as a yearly percentage that is calculated on top of the existing debt of the CDP.
-When the borrower covers their CDP, the dai used to cover the CDP debt is destroyed, but the dai used to pay the stability fee is sent to the Buy&Burn contract.

-A higher stability fee represents a higher expected rate of failure for the entire CDP class (a "black swan" event like a token contract hack).

-**Debt ceiling**
+**Debt ceiling (`hat`)**

 Debt ceiling is the maximum amount of debt that can be created by a single type of CDP.
 Once enough debt has been created by CDPs of a given type, it becomes impossible to create more unless existing CDPs are closed.

 The debt ceiling is used to ensure sufficient diversification of the collateral portfolio.

-**Liquidation ratio**
+**Liquidation ratio (`mat`)**

 Liquidation ratio is the collateralization ratio at which a CDP can be liquidated.
 A lower liquidation ratio means governers expect lower collateral volatility.

+**Stability fee (`tax`)**

+The stability fee is a fee paid by every CDP.
+It is defined as a yearly percentage that is calculated on top of the existing debt of the CDP.
+When the borrower covers their CDP, the dai used to cover the CDP debt is destroyed, but the dai used to pay the stability fee is sent to the Buy&Burn contract.

+A higher stability fee represents a higher expected rate of failure for the entire CDP class (a "black swan" event like a token contract hack).

-**Penalty ratio**
+**Penalty ratio (`axe`)**

 The penalty ratio is used to determined the maximum amount of dai raised from a liquidation auction that goes to Buy&Burn, with excess collateral getting returned to the borrower who originally created the CDP.
 This is achieved with a two-way auction.

 The penalty ratio is used to cover the inefficiency of the liquidation mechanism.

-**Limbo Duration**
+**Limbo Duration (`lax`)**

 A CDP is in **limbo** when price information for collateral is not available.
 The limbo **duration** determines how long before all CDPs of that type are considered *risky*.